Critical recurrence in the real quadratic family: Introduction

 \subsection{Regular and nonregular parameters}

-Given a real parameter $a$, we let $x \mapsto 1-ax^2 = F(x;a)$ denote the corresponding real quadratic map.
-The sensible choice of parameter is one for which $a \in [0,2]$, and for such a choice there exists an invariant interval $I_a \subset [-1,1]$, i.e.
+Given a real parameter \(a\), we let \(x \mapsto 1-ax^2 = F(x;a)\) denote the corresponding real quadratic map.
+We will study the recurrent behaviour of the critical point \(x = 0\) when the parameter belongs to the interval \([1,2]\).
+For such a choice of parameter there exists an invariant interval \(I_a \subset [-1,1]\), i.e.

-(Indeed, it can be shown that for $a \notin [0,2]$, almost every point, and in particular the critical point, tend to $\infty$ under iteration.)
-The parameter interval is naturally divided into a \emph{regular} ($\R$) and \emph{nonregular} ($\NR$) part
+containing the critical point \(x = 0\).
+The parameter interval is naturally divided into a \emph{regular} (\(\R\)) and \emph{nonregular} (\(\NR\)) part

-with $a \in \R$ being such that $x \mapsto 1-ax^2$ has an attractive cycle, and $\NR = [0,2] \smallsetminus \R$.
+with \(a \in \R\) being such that \(x \mapsto 1-ax^2\) has an attracting cycle, and \(\NR = [1,2] \smallsetminus \R\).
 These two sets turn out to be intertwined in an intricate manner, and this has led to an extensive study of the real quadratic family.
 We briefly mention some of the more fundamental results, and refer to \cite{Lyubich_notices} for an overview.

-The regular maps are from a dynamic point of view well-behaved, with almost every point, including the critical point, tending to the attractive cycle.
-This set of parameters, which with an application of the inverse function theorem is seen to be open, constitutes a large portion of $[0,2]$.
+The regular maps are from a dynamic point of view well behaved, with almost every point, including the critical point, tending to the attracting cycle.
+This set of parameters, which with an application of the inverse function theorem is seen to be open, constitutes a large portion of $[1,2]$.
 The celebrated genericity result, known as the real Fatou conjecture, was settled independently by Graczyk--\' Swi\k{a}tek \cite{GS_fatou} and Lyubich \cite{Lyubich_fatou}: \emph{$\R$ is (open and) dense}.
 This has later been extended to real polynomials of arbitrary degree by Kozlovski--Shen--van Strien \cite{Koz_Shen_Strien}, solving the second part of the eleventh problem of Smale \cite{Smale}.
 The corresponding result for complex quadratic maps, the Fatou conjecture, is still to this day open.

 The nonregular maps, in contrast to the regular ones, exhibit chaotic behaviour.
 In \cite{Jakobson} Jakobson showed the abundance of \emph{stochastic} maps, proving that the set of parameters $a \in \mathcal{S}$ for which the corresponding quadratic map has an absolutely continuous (with respect to Lebesgue) invariant measure (a.c.i.m), is of positive Lebesgue measure.
 This showed that, from a probabilistic point of view, nonregular maps are not negligible: for a regular map, any (finite) a.c.i.m is necessarily singular with respect to Lebesgue measure.